Public procurement from GeM portal crosses Rs 1 lakh crore so far this fiscal | Business

 GeM CEO P K Singh said that going by the trend, the numbers may reach Rs 1.80 lakh crore by the end of this fiscal.

-The top five states that are buying from the portal include Gujarat, Uttar Pradesh, Maharashtra, and Madhya Pradesh.
+The top five states buying from the portal include Gujarat, Uttar Pradesh, Maharashtra, and Madhya Pradesh.

 The portal provides a wide range of products from office stationery to vehicles.